-Revelations in an ITV documentary in 2012 prompted more than 100 people to come forward, giving accounts of how they were sexually abused by Savile on NHS premises and in other places.
+The claims prompted more than 100 people to come forward to police, giving accounts of how they were sexually abused by Savile on NHS premises and in other places.

-The Department of Health appointed Kate Lampard QC to oversee the independent hospital investigations to make sure they were properly carried out.
+The Department of Health asked hospital trusts to investigate and appointed Kate Lampard QC to oversee the independent hospital investigations.

-The reports covered 28 NHS hospitals including Leeds General Infirmary and Broadmoor psychiatric hospital.What were the conclusions of the reports?
+The findings of inquiries at 28 hospitals - including Leeds General Infirmary and Broadmoor psychiatric hospital - were published in June 2014.What are the latest NHS reports?

-The reports on Leeds General Infirmary and Broadmoor were the most detailed.
-Savile's victims at Leeds General ranged from five-year-olds to 75-year-olds, and included men, women, boys and girls.
+Savile's victims at Leeds General Infirmary ranged from five-year-olds to 75-year-olds, and included men, women, boys and girls.
+The allegations included rapes.

 At high-security hospital Broadmoor, Savile sexually abused at least five individuals, including two patients who were subjected to repeated assaults.